MysteryPancake/Houdini-VBD/README.md

 ## How Vertex Block Descent works

-Ignoring collisions, VBD is only 3 steps.
-Most are identical to XPBD.
+Ignoring collisions, VBD is really just 3 steps.
+These steps are identical to XPBD apart from the constraints.

 ### 1. Integrate positions